FAQs (Frequently Asked Questions)

 Who is responsible for Health & Safety (at work)?

 It is the employer or the person in charge of the premises who is ultimately responsible.
 However self-employed people, employees and visitors also have a duty of care to look after themselves and each other.

 Who are the Health & Safety Executive?

 The Health and Safety Executive (HSE) are a national independent watchdog for work related health, safety and illness in the United Kingdom.
 They are responsible for the encouragement, regulation and enforcement of workplace health, safety and welfare.

 Why is it important to assess Health & Safety risks?

 Risk should be eliminated or minimised in the workplace.
 A risk assessment can help to identify what changes are needed and when these need to happen.

 Why are Health & Safety meetings important and when should we consult with employees?

-Employers are required to give the opportunity to the workforce to participate effectively in improving Health and Safety at work.
+The workforce should be given the opportunity to participate effectively in improving Health and Safety at work by their employers.
 Regular, documented meetings, are a way of fulfilling this duty.
 Consultation promotes a positive health and safety culture.